ModUDuke/courses-conclusion-and-review/chapter2.md

 - The graphs are identical.
 - [Correlations do not give a perfect summary of how a dataset is distributed.]
 - There is no meaningful difference in the distribution of datapoints across these graphs.
-- R's correlation function is broken.
+- The correlation function is broken.

 `@pre_exercise_code`
 ```{r}